brycewray/hugo-site/content/posts/2019/04/publish-or-perish.md

 subtitle: Going live with your Hugo site

-description: "A follow-up to a previous post about the Hugo static site generator to create and maintain a Web site."
+description: In a previous post, I told you how to create a Hugo-based site; now, here’s how to publish it—for free.

 author: Bryce Wray